Young Engineer and Scientist (YES) Academy

 D. Priscila Villanueva, External Relations & Special Projects Coordinator, UC Fresno Center, firstname.lastname@example.org

-Location: Elementary schools in Merced, Madera, Fresno, and Los Banos school districts
+Location: Elementary schools in Merced, Madera, Fresno, Los Banos, and Patterson school districts

-AY 2015-16: Our undergraduate students, led by AIAA student and Society of Hispanic Engineers organizations, visited three elementary schools: fourth-graders at Sheehy (Merced), sixth-graders at Yokomi (Fresno), fifth-graders at Howard (Madera).
+AY 2015-16: Our undergraduate students, led by AIAA and IU organizations, visited three elementary schools: fourth-graders at Sheehy (Merced), sixth-graders at Yokomi (Fresno), fifth-graders at Howard (Madera).
 Chancellor Leland visited Sheehy’s event and was cordially invited by fourth-graders to participate in their activities.

 Facebook Link: https://www.facebook.com/UCMercedYES/